shadps4-emu/shadPS4/README.md

 # shadPS4

-An early progress ps4 emulator for windows
+An early PS4 emulator for Windows

 # Status

-Currently it can only load ps4 elf files .
+Currently it can only load PS4 ELF files .

 ![](https://geps.dev/progress/60) Elf Loader